35 Airspeed Definitions & Measurement

 One source of error is the Static Position Error or SPE, which is the error in measuring the local static pressure outside the aircraft relative to the actual static pressure at that altitude and airspeed.
 If the IAS reading is corrected for the SPE and mechanical errors, the resulting speed is called the calibrated airspeed or CAS.
 If the SPE and mechanical instrument errors are small, it is sufficient to state that IAS = CAS = EAS.
 However, it must be appreciated that, in general, the IAS differs from the EAS and the TAS.

 The effects of SPE must be measured and, in most cases, corrected for engineering and piloting.
-This process uses a formal calibration during flight testing with the specific make and model airplane.
+This process uses a formal calibration during flight testing with the specific make and model of the airplane.
 The actual static pressure measurements are compared to the local static pressure measured at the pressure tap(s) on the outside skin of the aircraft.
-As shown in the figure below, there are a few points on the outside of the aircraft where the local static pressure is equal to the true static pressure in which the aircraft is flying.
-The static pressure port on a prototype airplane is usually re-positioned after flight tests so that it is ultimately located where the SPE is minimized as much as possible.
+As shown in the figure below, there are a few points on the outside skin of the aircraft where the local static pressure is equal to the true static pressure in which the aircraft is flying.
+The static pressure port on a prototype airplane is usually repositioned after flight tests so that it is ultimately located where the SPE is minimized as much as possible, which is the location used on production versions of the aircraft.
 However, the SPE will never be precisely zero.

-There are several options for placing a static pressure port to minimize the SPE, although it will vary somewhat with airspeed and altitude.
+Several options exist for placing a static pressure port to minimize the SPE, although it will vary somewhat with airspeed and altitude.

-Usually, the SPE is highest at lower airspeeds, lower at higher speeds, and higher at higher altitudes.
+Usually, the SPE is highest at lower airspeeds, lower at higher speeds, and higher at higher altitudes, an example being shown in the figure below.
 For higher-performance aircraft such as jets, the SPE is likely to be a function of flight Mach number.
 The process must also be conducted with the aircraft in the “clean” configuration (i.e., flaps and landing gear retracted) and in the “dirty” configuration (i.e., flaps and landing gear down, such as for landing).

 The results obtained and the corrections subsequently derived as the SPE affects the airspeed readings will apply to all production aircraft of the same make and model.
 The SPE results (or the corrected airspeed values), by regulation, are always included (by FAA regulations) in the aircraft’s flight manual.
 In the case of a modern airliner, the correction is included in the EFIS as a software correction to airspeed.
 For piloting purposes, the SPE and mechanical errors are usually small enough to be ignored on many aircraft (perhaps a couple of kts).
 However, for engineering purposes, all such errors must be accurately accounted for in all aircraft performance analyses.